 Your guide will continue driving northwards, crossing the Bicaz Dam and around the east side of Lake Bicaz.
 When the sky is clear you can have some of the most stunning scenery in Romania – the lake with the ‘magic mountain’ Ceahlau Mountains in the background.

-This afternoon, you will visit the Red Lake.
-The Red Lake is also known as ‘the Killer Lake’, partly because of the reddish, blood-like colour lent by the sediments carried by the river supplying it with water, and partly due to the legend saying that, at the time the mountain collapsed and formed the dam, a shepherd and his sheep were caught underneath.
+This afternoon, you will visit Red Lake.
+Red Lake is also known as ‘the Killer Lake’, partly because of the reddish, blood-like colour lent by the sediments carried by the river supplying it with water, and partly due to the legend saying that, at the time the mountain collapsed and formed the dam, a shepherd and his sheep were caught underneath.
 (B,L,D)

-Overnight at Red Lake Inn or similar
+Overnight – Red Lake Inn or similar

 In the afternoon, return to Lacu Rosu, before transferring to Viscri, for a very tasty lunch with Mama Gerda, the woman who made Prince Charles fall in love with Romanian food.
-(B,L,D)

 After breakfast, you will be introduced to a small village that was founded a millennium ago by the first Saxon settlers arriving from the area of Luxembourg.
 It is tucked away under the Transylvanian forests and sheltered from the busy roads, preserving its medieval charm.
 This is a place that once attracted royalty – the Prince of Wales.
 Charmed by the beauty of the area and by the simplicity of its life, he bought a house here and refurbished it, preserving its traditional style.
 Here you will experience a horse drawn carriage and wander through this beautiful Saxon village.